COS418F18/assignments_template/assignment1-2/README.md

   implementation.
 These tests are implemented in the file
   <tt>test_test.go</tt>.
 To run the tests for the sequential
-  implementation that you have now fixed, follow this (or a non-<tt>bash</tt> equivalent) sequence of shell commands, starting from the cos418 top-level directory (that is, the top level of the hierarchy contained in the tarball you downloaded above):
+  implementation that you have now fixed, follow this (or a non-<tt>bash</tt> equivalent) sequence of shell commands, starting from the <tt>418/assignment1-2</tt> directory:

 <pre>
-# Go needs $GOPATH to be set to the directory containing "src" after you opened the tarball
+# Go needs $GOPATH to be set to the directory containing "src"
+$ cd 418/assignment1-2
+$ ls
+README.md src
 $ export GOPATH="$PWD"
-$ cd "$GOPATH/src/mapreduce"
+$ cd src
 $ go test -run Sequential mapreduce/... ok  mapreduce 4.515s
 </pre>